SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 At level 14, as a bonus action, you can teleport up to 6 cells to any unoccupied space you can see.
 Any enemy within 1 cell of your landing position takes force damage equal to your CHA modifier (minimum 1).
 You can use Riftwalk a number of times equal to your proficiency bonus per long rest.

+## Level 18

+* None

+You can use your Bonus Action to sacrifice 5 Hit Points, in order to regain immediately two sorcery points.
+The sacrificed Hit Points are recovered after a long rest.

 # 4. - Circle of Balance